 Cloudinary is Fantastic!

-When building an MLS listing site, my team was grateful to be spared what we thought would be a significant development effort.
+When building an MLS listing site, my team was grateful to be spared what at the time we thought would be a significant development effort.

 Screen capture of Massive cloudinary usage